-From 2019 the risk consumption measure was changed in order to simplify ATP's risk management.
-The risk measure and the time horizon was changed to Expected Shortfall (ES) with a confidence level of 99 per cent and a threemonth time horizon.
-The risk consumption expresses the average of the 1 per cent biggest loss of ATP on a threemonth horizon.
+The risk measure for risk consumption is expected short-fall (ES) with a confidence level of 99 per cent and a three month time horizon.
+Risk consumption is a here-and-now stress without risk adjustment and expresses the average of the 1 per cent biggest loss of bonus potential on a three month time horizon.

-In order to protect ATP's bonus potential and economic independency, the Supervisory Board has determined a risk budget, which is an upper limit for the risk consumption.
-Due to the new estimate and the new time horizon, the risk budget was changed in 2019 to half the bonus potential.
-Thereby the protection level was kept at the same level as before.
+In order to protect ATP's bonus potential and economic independency, the Supervisory Board has determined a risk budget, which is an upper limit for the total risk consumption.
+The risk budget reflects the Supervisory Boards overall risk tolerance and is set at 50 per cent of the bonuspotential.
+Hence, the risk budget changes dynamically in line with changes in the bonus potential.